High School Assessments

 How will students receive scores?

-Students will access their scores through their student College Board account, with educators receiving access to scores after.
+Students will access their scores through their student College Board account, with educators receiving access to scores before.
 Scores will include standard SAT scores as well as Indiana-specific proficiency levels.
 Students may elect to send their SAT score reports to up to four colleges/universities at no charge.

 - Additional SAT Resources and Guidance

-- SAT 2022-2023 Milestones
+- SAT School Day 2024-2025 Milestones

-- SAT School Day Frequently Asked Questions
+- SAT School Day Performance Cut Scores

-- College Board Indiana Resources
+- College Board Indiana Resources Google Drive

-- SAT Assessment and Graduation Requirements Video: English│Spanish
+- SAT Assessment and Graduation Requirements Video English│Spanish

 PSAT/NMSQT

-- PSAT/NMSQT 2022-2023 Milestones
+- PSAT/NMSQT 2024-2025 Milestones

-- PSAT/NMSQT Fall 2022 Administration Funding Memo
+- PSAT/NMSQT Fall 2024 Administration Funding Memo

 - PSAT/NMSQT College Board Webpage